luismcastillo/SJSU-art75/tutorials/01b_PremiereContinued/README.md

 # ▼△▼△▼ Expanded Color Correction

-++ in progress++
+Best Color Correction Workflow: First, correct individual shots, and then move from shot to shot checking and adjusting consistency.

-workflow: correct individual shots and then shot to shot consistency
+**++ in progress++**

 Basic tools